Ghini/ghini.desktop/doc/use_cases-jbq.rst

   ..  admonition:: we find a plant without a label
       :class: toggle

+         we can't be sure the plant had been in the collection or not.
+We assume it was, and that its label was lost.

-         This is unfortunate, but it just regularly happens.
+         Losing a plant label is unfortunate, but it just regularly happens.
          What we do is to put a new label to the plant, and to clearly state that the label is a replacement of an original one.
 We then handle the case as if it was a new accession, plus we add a note to the accession, category “label”, text “relabeled”.

          We work with plastified paper labels, prepare them in batches of 72 (what fits on a A4 sheet), and keep them in a dedicated box.

+         Just tie the new label to the plant, and proceed as one of the above cases.

 - producing or reproducing labels